NebulousLabs/Sia/doc/api/Host.md

 #### /host [POST]

-Function: Configures hosting parameters.
-All parameters are optional;
-unspecified parameters will be left unchanged.
+configures hosting parameters.
+All parameters are optional; unspecified parameters will be left unchanged.

-Parameters:
+###### Query String Parameters
 ```
 // When set to true, the host will accept new file contracts if the
 // terms are reasonable.
 When set to false, the host will not accept new